 5. Leave the past behind

-For 5 more snippets of advice, click here.
+For 5 more snippets of advice from Suzanne at Parents Countdown to College Coach, click here.